nmxmxh/master-ovasabi/docs/development/database_practices.md

 ### Monitoring & Index Review

-- Monitor table sizes, partition count, and index bloat.
+- **Monitor Query Performance:** Use tools like the `pg_stat_statements` extension to track frequently executed and slow queries.
-- Set up alerts for table growth and slow queries.
+- **Monitor Index Usage:** Periodically review index effectiveness with tools like `pg_stat_all_indexes` to identify and remove unused or inefficient indexes.
-- Periodically analyze and optimize indexes as data grows.
+- **Monitor Table Health:** Monitor table sizes, partition count, and index bloat.
+Set up alerts for table growth.

 ### Documentation Automation